 MiniTool Partition Wizard DemoClick to Download100%Clean & Safe

-Step 3: After the scanning process is completed, find the files you want to recover using Path, Type, Filter, or Search tools.
-Check the box before the files you want to recover and then click Save.
-Select a safe place to save these files and click OK.
+Step 4: Wait a few minutes, then manually terminate the scan.
+Find the files you want to recover using Path, Type, Filter, or Search tools.
+Select them and click Save.
+Select a safe location and click OK.

 Bottom Line